CICM/HoaLibrary/README.md

-## The CICM spatialisation Library.
+## A high order ambisonics library.